AEN banner

 The premise of "Lights, Motors, Action!
 Extreme Stunt Show" centers around the filming of a spy thriller, with production crew members, stunt managers and a director and assistant director on the "live" set.
 Using a Tinseltown trick known as shooting "out-of-sequence," the director sets up the different stunts for the audience.
 After each scene is "filmed," the director then combines the shots to create the completed scene that is played on a giant video wall for the audience.

-The arena for "Lights, Motors, Action!" -- a 177,000-square-foot facility featuring a Mediterranean village set -- is one of the Florida Vacation Kingdom's largest "stages," allowing stunt drivers to pack more edge-of-your-seat action into the show including high-speed spins, two-wheeled driving, jumps, pyrotechnic explosions, high falls and plenty of surprises created just as they are performed for the silver screen.
-The 5,000-seat stadium allows guests to see every inch of the non-stop action.
+The arena for "Lights, Motors, Action!" — a 177,000-square-foot facility featuring a Mediterranean village set — is one of Disney World's largest "stages," allowing stunt drivers to include high-speed spins, two-wheeled driving, jumps, pyrotechnic explosions, high falls and plenty of surprises created just as they are performed for the silver screen.
+The 5,000-seat stadium allows guests to see every inch of the nonstop action.

 TOURING TIPS